batoorsohail/workout-buddy/README.md

   - [❓ FAQ ](#-faq-)
   - [📝 License ](#-license-)

-# 📖 RideEase <a name="about-project"></a>
+# 📖 WorkoutbBuddy <a name="about-project"></a>

-**Workout BUddy** is a Full-stack website.
+**Workout Buddy** is a Full-stack website.
 The application allows users to sign up, log in, and manage their workouts by adding or deleting them.

 ## 🛠 Built With <a name="built-with"></a>